Narcissist Abuse Recovery

 - Feel resigned or stuck.

-It’s not always easy for others to understand the difficulties of living with someone who is narcissist.
-I do.
-And, I’ll educate you so you’ll have new and healthier behavioral options in your toolbox.
+Not everyone understands the difficulties of living with someone who is narcissist.
+I do, and I’ll educate you so you’ll have new and healthier behavioral options in your toolbox.

 It’s not my decision whether you stay in or leave your marriage or relationship.
 But, I will teach you the rules by which a narcissist operates so you can disengage from these painful dynamics.
 Feeling empowered in your life and being yourself is our goal.